File: 1511420093963.jpg (65.04 KB, 1024x512, menstrual-cups.jpg)

 No. 79941

-oh sorry anon that sucks, If shipping isn't crazy expensive, I'll buy some for you and send them to you as a gift.
+>>79795oh sorry anon that sucks, If shipping isn't crazy expensive, I'll buy some for you and send them to you as a gift.
 Do you mind saying your country ?

-they last years, I've been using mine for about a year, and they still look the same as when I bought them
+>>79912>How long do they last? they last years, I've been using mine for about a year, and they still look the same as when I bought them

 >How often do you change them?
 Like, if you're having a heavy flow do they hold up overnight?
+I don't have a heavy night flow, would recommend a cup for this situation.

 I just use a cup on my heavy days and on lighter days 1 pad in the day time and one at night, maybe I'm just gross tho idk.